BaleshSrle/Katalon_Tests/README.md

 [^1]: This commands are intended only for the users of Windows 10 and newer versions.

 > [!IMPORTANT]
-> After installing Java SE Development Kit 17, you need to add System Path and Enviroment Variables into your Windows OS for JDK.
+> After installing Java&trade; SE Development Kit 17, you need to add System Path and Enviroment Variables into your Windows OS for JDK.
 >
 > In **Path** add `C:\Program Files\Java\jdk-17\bin`.
 >